SchmidtIvan/SchmidtIvan/README.md

 - 👋 Hi, I’m Ivan Schmidt
-- 👀 I’m interested in part-time opportunities (18-24 hours/week) in IT support/helpdesk, whether it's team reinforcement, project collaboration, or a fixed-term/permanent position
+- 👀 I’m interested in part-time opportunities (18-24 hours/week) in IT support/helpdesk, based in Luxemburg, whether it's team reinforcement, project collaboration, or a fixed-term/permanent position
 - 🌱 I’m currently learning AWS Cloud Practioner, HTML, CSS
 - 💞️ I’m looking to collaborate on migration projects towards AWS Cloud
 - 📫 You can get in touch with me under ivanschmidt@gmx.de